Fall Festival 2024 ~ Day 1

 Spiritual Guide ‘Guru’ in Sanskrit, ‘Lama’ in Tibetan.
 A Teacher who guides us along the spiritual path.
 See Joyful Path of Good Fortune and Great Treasury of Merit.

 Spite A deluded mental factor that, motivated by resentment or aggression, wishes to speak harshly.
-See Understanding the Mind.
+See How to Understand the Mind.

 Spontaneous great bliss A special bliss that is produced by the drops melting inside the central channel.
 It is attained by gaining control over the inner winds.
 See Clear Light of Bliss and Tantric Grounds and Paths.